Hamza-Musa/PHP/README.md

-Projetcs I created on PHP Codecademy Course!
+# Lessons/Tasks/Projects I completed on the php Codecademy Course.